Constellation-Labs/documentation-hub/validate/quick-start/intnet-to-mainnet-quickstart.md

 ## ◽ Completed
-After the final steps your Node should be successfully on the cluster.
+After the final steps your node should be successfully on the cluster.
 You can validate that your node is online.
 ```
 sudo nodectl status
 ```